csmslab/csmslab_site/research/_posts/2019-01-21-proto-object-saliency.md

 ![Proto-object visual saliency model diagram](/images/research/Fig2-ProtoObjectModel.png){:width="500vw"}

 Though the basic model employs simple features such as intensity, color, and orientation, it can be extended by adding other features used by biological visual process.
-Motion, depth information, and simple texture has been added to the model.
+Recent advances in the lab have added motion, depth information, and simple texture to the model.